brewpi-remix/brewpi-pcb-rmx/D1 Breakout/README.md

 - 1 x [RJ45 Modular Jack w/no shield](https://www.aliexpress.com/item/32736146888.html) (J1)
 - 2 x [4-pin DuPont Header](https://www.aliexpress.com/item/32670112443.html?spm=a2g0o.productlist.0.0.b4045bcffb2Q4C&algo_pvid=e9508115-148b-4d72-a7a3-4e45d189d5c7&algo_expid=e9508115-148b-4d72-a7a3-4e45d189d5c7-12&btsid=35f3875d-d1f0-4b92-9a59-406a3faaa4ef&ws_ab_test=searchweb0_0,searchweb201602_1,searchweb201603_52) (RELAY, LCD)
 - 1 x [2-pin DuPont Header](https://www.aliexpress.com/item/32670112443.html?spm=a2g0o.productlist.0.0.b4045bcffb2Q4C&algo_pvid=e9508115-148b-4d72-a7a3-4e45d189d5c7&algo_expid=e9508115-148b-4d72-a7a3-4e45d189d5c7-12&btsid=35f3875d-d1f0-4b92-9a59-406a3faaa4ef&ws_ab_test=searchweb0_0,searchweb201602_1,searchweb201603_52) (PWR)

+## Board Manufacture

+You may order this board for manufacture directly from [PCBs.io](https://PCBs.io/share/z5JLZ).

+## 3D-Printed Case

+See [this case](https://www.thingiverse.com/thing:2874176) from Thorrak for a case you can print.

+## Modifying These Files

+If you would like to personalize these board designs, you may modify them with [Autodesk's EAGLE](https://www.autodesk.com/products/eagle/overview).
+EAGLE is a scriptable electronic design automation (EDA) application with schematic capture, printed circuit board (PCB) layout, auto-router and computer-aided manufacturing (CAM) features.
+EAGLE stands for Easily Applicable Graphical Layout Editor and is developed by CadSoft Computer GmbH.
+The company was acquired by Autodesk Inc. in 2016.

+The program supports Windows, Linux, and Mac OS X.  EAGLE is available in a [free version](https://www.autodesk.com/products/eagle/free-download), as well as a [subscription-based version with more features](https://www.autodesk.com/products/eagle/compare).